-5.14 Adding System Requirements for a Policy
+3.12 Adding System Requirements for a Policy

-The System Requirements panel lets you define specific requirements that a device must meet for the specified version of the policy to be assigned to it.
-You can choose to edit the requirement.
+The System Requirements panel lets you define specific requirements that a device must meet for the policy to be assigned to it.

 You define requirements through the use of filters.
 A filter is a condition that must be met by a device in order for the policy to be applied.
 For example, you can add a filter to specify that the device must have exactly 512 MB of RAM in order for the policy to be applied, and you can add another filter to specify that the hard drive be at least 20 GB in size.